Jayantparashar10/CUISINECREATOR/README.md

 # Cuisine Creator 🍴❄️

-**Cuisine Creator** is a Streamlit application powered by **Snowflake Cortex Search** and **Cortex LLM** to generate creative recipes based on available ingredients.
+**Cuisine Creator** is a Streamlit application powered by **Snowflake Cortex Search** and **Mistral Large2 LLM** to generate creative recipes based on available ingredients.
 It leverages Snowflake's advanced AI capabilities to provide an interactive and intelligent cooking assistant.

 ---